 Beware of situations where lane changes become more possible.
 If highway traffic is slowing down and one lane is moving faster than others, cars are going to try to move into the faster moving lane and probably won't look to see if there is a motorcycle next to them.

 Watch for cues that a car is going to change lanes:

-- The car is wandering around its own lane while the driver checks his mirrors
+- The car is swerving in its own lane while the driver checks his mirrors.

 A Car Hits You From Behind